-- 1.1.1.1 The procedure for level transitions is defined technically in chapter 5 of the SRS (see [SS026] and [SS108]) and operationally the harmonised ERTMS rules apply (see [OPE]) in addition to national rules.
-The procedures possible for transitions from level 2 to level STM are very flexible and currently there are many different ERTMS implementations dealing with this issue. - 1.1.1.2 The aim of this document is to define a set of recommended trackside solutions for the engineering of transitions from an area only equipped for level 2 to level STM for the benefit of future ERTMS projects.
+- 1.1.1.1 The procedure for level transitions is defined technically in chapter 5 of the SRS (see [SS026] and operationally the harmonised ERTMS rules apply (see [OPE]) in addition to national rules.
+The procedures possible for transitions from level 2 to level NTC are very flexible and currently there are many different ERTMS implementations dealing with this issue from which some are based on ERTMS/ETCS Baseline 3. - 1.1.1.2 The aim of this document is to define a set of recommended trackside solutions for the engineering of transitions from an area only equipped for level 2 to level NTC for the benefit of future ERTMS projects.
 The objective is to support an efficient and safe implementation of ERTMS, both from a technical and operational point, simplifying and harmonising future system implementations taking advantage of the experience obtained from projects already in operation.